apache/spark/docs/sql-programming-guide.md

 ## Enabling for Conversion to/from Pandas

-Arrow is available as an optimization when converting a Spark DataFrame to Pandas using the call `toPandas()` and when creating a Spark DataFrame from Pandas with `createDataFrame(pandas_df)`.
+Arrow is available as an optimization when converting a Spark DataFrame to a Pandas DataFrame using the call `toPandas()` and when creating a Spark DataFrame from a Pandas DataFrame with `createDataFrame(pandas_df)`.
 To use Arrow when executing these calls, users need to first set the Spark configuration 'spark.sql.execution.arrow.enabled' to 'true'.
 This is disabled by default.

 <div class="codetabs">
 <div data-lang="python" markdown="1">